likangqi666/dapp/README.md

 ### Please download and use 'develop' branch.
 ### 'master' branch now is a backup of the previous code I implemented before.
-I keep this branch here because the ownership belongs to the company where I did my internship.
-It is a very very small possibility but they probably may ask me something about this code.
-So I leave it here as well.

 ## Introduction
 This project is a prototype of a healthcare insurance management system.
 It is